Ariel-dono/FilmsSearch/README.md

     - Add the counter after to expose the data for "More than 4 hours" over the duration bins definition
     - Detailed configuration of CORS.
     - Add types Film and Series as Enum catalog

+#### Requested indexes:
+- counting grouped by rating ranges
+- Search by rate ranges and Genre
+- Search by name and sorted by date

+#### Complementary indexes:
+- counting grouped by duration ranges
+- Search by duration ranges and production type